London Borough of Camden: UK Parliament

-There are two parliamentary constituencies covering Camden: Hampstead and Highgate in the north, represented by Labour's Tulip Siddiq, and Holborn and St. Pancras in the south, represented by Keir Starmer, the prime minister of the United Kingdom.
+There are two parliamentary constituencies covering Camden: Hampstead and Highgate in the north, represented by Labour's Tulip Siddiq, and Holborn and St Pancras in the south, represented by Keir Starmer, the former Prime Minister of the United Kingdom.

 Demographics

 In 1801, the civil parishes that form the modern borough were already developed and had a total population of 96,795.
 This continued to rise swiftly throughout the 19th century as the district became built up, reaching 270,197 in the middle of the century.
 When the railways arrived the rate of population growth slowed, for while many people were drawn in by new employment, others were made homeless by the new central London termini and construction of lines through the district.
 The population peaked at 376,500 in the 1890s, after which official efforts began to clear the overcrowded slums around St Pancras and Holborn.

-After World War II, further suburban public housing was built to rehouse the many Londoners made homeless in the Blitz, and there was an exodus from London towards the new towns under the Abercrombie Plan for London (1944).
+Following World War II, further suburban public housing was built to rehouse the many Londoners made homeless in the Blitz, and there was an exodus from London towards the new towns under the Abercrombie Plan for London (1944).
 As industry declined during the 1970s the population continued to decline, falling to 161,100 at the start of the 1980s.
 It has now begun to rise again with new housing developments on brownfield sites and the release of railway and gas work lands around Kings Cross.
 A 2017 study found that the eviction rate of 6 per 1,000 renting households in Camden is the lowest rate in London.